 The outcome of this process is that the individual encapsulates themselves in their self-generated reality, perceiving and behaving in a reality inconsistent with that of the outside world.
 They project a front of resistance to any notion or suggestion that they are living outside reality and as a consequence, bar themselves from possibilities of healthy constructive change.

-WHAT SGR LOOKS LIKE IN LIFE & COACHING
+WHAT SGR LOOKS LIKE IN REAL LIFE

-The meaningful connection with others point is a key issue with SGR: SGR is problematic as it by nature requires that others confirm or validate one's SGR beliefs, otherwise there is necessarily relational conflict.
+Meaningful connection with others is a key issue with SGR: SGR is problematic as it by nature requires that others confirm or validate one's SGR beliefs, otherwise there is necessarily relational conflict.
 This causes the SGR-afflicted person to have to act by force, coercion or other manipulative tactics to get others to validate their self-perceived need to continue to be resistant.
 This obviously puts others in their life in a double bind: if they validate the resistance, that means the SGR person will continue to stay stuck over the long term; if they don’t validate it, they may have to deal with backlash, conflict or coercive techniques in the short term.
 This is not a fair social exchange, and thus individuals stuck in an SGR relational loop often find that they are operating in non-consensual and, at the extreme, abusive, ways.
 From this relational position, intimacy is extremely hard to create, experience or enjoy.

 OPENING TO AN INTERPERSONALLY-GENERATED REALITY